Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

 3. Make a request to the app (`curl` or in a browser): `localhost:3000`.
 4. `docker compose down` to stop the app.

+### Debugging the app

+You can use Visual Studio Code or other tools to debug when developing locally with the Docker container.
+See the [next.js debugging configuration instructions](https://nextjs.org/docs/pages/building-your-application/configuring/debugging) for setup details.

 ### Viewing container logs

 1. Start the app (see above).